samuelscho92/c201-simplified/C201_FM_Simplified/C201_3A_What_Is_Real.md

 ## Part 2: What Jesus Said

+Even for many Christians, what we **believe to be true** and what we **feel to be real** can be very different.
+Life is short; death is certain; judgment is sure; eternity is long.
+Yes, we believe these to be true.
+But who lives by what they think is true?
+We are so busy and occupied with everyday life and ignore what matters most.

 Jesus warned us about this problem directly.

 **Luke 17:26–30 (NLT)**

 > When the Son of Man returns, it will be like it was in Noah's day.
 In those days, the people enjoyed banquets and parties and weddings right up to the time Noah entered his boat and the flood came and destroyed them all.
 And the world will be as it was in the days of Lot.
 People went about their daily business — eating and drinking, buying and selling, farming and building — until the morning Lot left Sodom.
 Then fire and burning sulfur rained down from heaven and destroyed them all.
 Yes, it will be 'business as usual' right up to the day when the Son of Man is revealed.

-The people of Noah's time were not doing evil things.
-They were eating, drinking, getting married.

-But they were completely blind to what was about to happen.

-**This is the danger: being fully occupied with everyday life while ignoring what matters most.**

----
+Here is another story Jesus told:

-**Luke 14:16–20 (NLT)**
+**Luke 14:16–24 (NLT)**

 > Jesus replied with this story: "A man prepared a great feast and sent out many invitations.
 When the banquet was ready, he sent his servant to tell the guests, 'Come, the banquet is ready!'
 But they all began making excuses.
 One said, 'I just bought a field and must inspect it.
 Please excuse me.'
 Another said, 'I just bought five pairs of oxen, and I want to try them out.
 Please excuse me.'
-Another said, 'I just got married, so I can't come.'"

-The excuses were not evil things.
-They were ordinary, everyday matters.

-But these ordinary things took priority over the most important invitation.
+Another said, 'I just got married, so I can't come.'
+The servant returned and told his master what they had said.
+His master was furious and said, ‘Go quickly into the streets and alleys of the town and invite the poor, the crippled, the blind, and the lame.’
+After the servant had done this, he reported, ‘There is still room for more.’
+So his master said, ‘Go out into the country lanes and behind the hedges and urge anyone you find to come, so that the house will be full.
+For none of those I first invited will get even the smallest taste of my banquet"

 *Definitions:*